SMS Blücher: Battle of Dogger Bank

 The concentration on Blücher allowed Moltke, Seydlitz, and Derfflinger to escape.
 Hipper had originally intended to use his three battlecruisers to turn about and flank the British ships, in order to relieve the battered Blücher, but when he learned of the severe damage to his flagship, he decided to abandon the armored cruiser.
 Hipper later recounted his decision:

 In order to help the Blücher it was decided to try for a flanking move ...
 But as I was informed that in my flagship turrets C and D were out of action, we were full of water aft, and that she had only 200 rounds of heavy shell left, I dismissed any further thought of supporting the Blücher.
 Any such course, now that no intervention from our Main Fleet was to be counted on, was likely to lead to further heavy losses.
 The support of the Blücher by the flanking move would have brought my formation between the British battlecruisers and the battle squadrons which were probably behind.

 By the time Beatty regained control over his ships, having boarded Princess Royal, the German ships had too great a lead for the British to catch them; at 13:50, he broke off the chase.
 Kaiser Wilhelm II was enraged by the destruction of Blücher and the near sinking of Seydlitz, and ordered the High Seas Fleet to remain in harbor.
 Eckermann was removed from his post and Ingenohl was forced to resign.
 He was replaced by Admiral Hugo von Pohl.
 Beyond the loss of the ship itself and the resulting command changes, the death of so many men negatively impacted the fleet, as Blücher was crewed by a large number of highly trained artillery specialists.

+Wreck

+Blücher's wreck has been located in 2026, resting at a depth of 40 m.